Vladimir Gadzhev

 Vladimir Gadzhev (Владимир Гаджев; born 18 July 1987) is a Bulgarian former professional footballer who played as a midfielder.
 He was known for his goals from long distance.

 A product of the Levski Sofia Academy, Gadzhev joined Greek side Panathinaikos in 2004.
 He had three loan spells away from Panathinaikos.
-He was loaned to Levadiakos in 2006, OFI Crete in 2007 and Levski in 2008, and signed for Levski on a permanent basis in 2009.
+He was loaned to Levadiakos in 2006, OFI in 2007 and Levski in 2008, and signed for Levski on a permanent basis in 2009.

 Career

 Youth career

 Gadzhev is a product of Levski Sofia's youth academy.

 Panathinaikos

 In the summer of 2004, at the age of 17, Gadzhev joined Greek side Panathinaikos but failed to break into the first team and was eventually loaned to Beta Ethniki side Levadiakos for the 2006–07 season.
-He earned 26 appearances for Levadiakos, scored five goals and helping his team gain promotion to the Superleague Greece.
-For the following campaign Gadzhev was loaned out to Superleague Greece club OFI Crete, where he made 18 appearances.
+He earned 26 appearances for Levadiakos, scored five goals and helping his team gain promotion to the Super League Greece.
+For the following campaign Gadzhev was loaned out to Super League club OFI, where he made 18 appearances.